The Last of Us Part II

 Following delays, partly due to the COVID-19 pandemic, The Last of Us Part II was released for the PlayStation 4 in June 2020.
 A remastered version was released for the PlayStation 5 in January 2024 and for Windows in April 2025.
-Part II received acclaim for its gameplay, audio design, score, performances, characters, and visual fidelity, though its narrative and themes divided critics.
+The game received acclaim for its gameplay, audio design, score, performances, characters, and visual fidelity, though its narrative and themes divided critics.
 Discourse became adversarial and the game was review bombed on Metacritic, with some players criticizing the story and characters.
 It is one of the best-selling PlayStation 4 games and the fastest-selling PlayStation 4 exclusive, with over four million units sold in its release weekend and ten million by 2022.
-It won multiple accolades from awards shows and gaming publications, including 326 Game of the Year awards.
+It won multiple accolades from awards shows and gaming publications, including 326 Game of the Year awards, and is considered one of the most significant eighth-generation console games and among the best video games.